Sergeant-ghost/openstack/README.md

 ---

-This version includes the supported OS versions and official links for further reference.Certainly!
-Here's the concise DevStack documentation with specified OS versions and official links for references:
+This version includes the supported OS versions and official links for further reference.
+Certainly!
+Here's the concise DevStack documentation with specified OS versions and official links for references.DevStack is a tool that deploys an OpenStack cloud for quick development and testing.
+This repository is a clone of the official OpenStack repository.

 ---